seoyeonch/Computational/01_Electronic_Structure_DFT/WSe2_monolayer_2H_vs_1T/README.md

 - scripts/  : Job submission and post-processing scripts (SLURM)
 - data/     : Parsed numerical outputs
 - figures/  : Final plots used for analysis and presentation
+- logs/     : OUTCAR tail excerpts are provided for 2H and 1T phases (relaxation steps) to demonstrate successful DFT calculations and HPC execution.

 ## How to Reproduce